tjhiaj/SignLangDetect/README.md

     I know exactly how many zeros I need based on how many landmarks are tracked by the model for that part.
 For example, the pose model tracks 33 landmarks and each landmark gets 4 array entries (x, y, z, visbility).
 Thus, I need a zero-array with 33*4=132 entries.
     Note: only pose has a visibility variable

+Then, I want to store the array of keypoints from that frame in its respective folder (recall, we made these directories at the start).
+I create the path MP_Data/action/video_num/frame_num and store the array in that folder [lines 82-85]

+Finally, I display the image onscreen using cv2.imshow(window_name, image) and wait 10ms to see if the exit key (q) is pressed [lines 87-88] If a key is pressed, cv2.waitKey() returns a corresponding integer.
+Note that 0xFF is 11111111 in binary and the integer returned by cv2.waitKey() also has a binary representation.
+We use bitwise AND (&) which means each bit in 0xFF is compared to each bit in the returned integer.
+If both bits are 1, the resulting bit is 1.
+Otherwise, the resulting bit is 0.
+This gives us the last 8 bits of the returned integer and masks all previous bits to 0.
+We check if these 8 bits match the ASCII code of 'q' and, if so, break the loop [line 89] Different platforms will return different integers for pressed keys but the last 8 bits usually match the ASCII codes cross-platform.
+Once out of the loop, the camera is released and all windows are destroyed [lines 90-91]